Anduin Wrynn: Appearances

 In the Battle for Azeroth expansion, Anduin Wrynn is approached by Wrathion, the son of the Black Dragon Aspect Deathwing, who offers advice and assistance for the conflict against the Old God N’Zoth.

+In the Shadowlands expansion, Anduin is taken hostage by Sylvanas Windrunner as part of her plan with the expansion's main antagonist, Zovaal the Jailer.
+He later has his will Dominated by Zovaal's influence, causing him to be a pawn to the Jailer's schemes.
+Near the final battle against Zovaal, Anduin manages to break free from the Domination, but is left mentally and emotionally damaged due to his actions while under the Jailer's control.

+While not an active participant in Dragonflight, Anduin is heard to be roaming Azeroth in solitude to heal his damaged mental state.

+In The War Within, Anduin is found by Thrall in Silithus.
+Still believing he is unworthy of his title, the pair suddenly hear a mysterious voice that beckons them toward the Sword of Sargeras that was plunged into the planet at the end of the Legion expansion.

 Hearthstone

 Anduin appears as the default player hero for the Priest class in Hearthstone.

 Heroes of the Storm

 Anduin is a playable character in Heroes of the Storm as a ranged healer, which is considered to be a unique class for players to master.
 "Holy Word: Salvation", one of his two "heroic" abilities, is a reference to the World of Warcraft: Battle for Azeroth cinematic trailer, in which Anduin heals his Alliance soldiers in an identical fashion.

 Reception

 As a major character in a video game franchise known for constant, total war between the various species of its universe, Anduin Wrynn has attracted commentary about his benevolent and pacifistic nature, which is the opposite of his father Varian Wrynn.
 Dawn Moore from Joystiq described Anduin as a physically attractive character who is "gentle, but tenacious", a patient character who is wise beyond his young age and has a similar force of will like his father Varian Wrynn.
 Anne Stickney compared and contrasted the actions and traits of both father and son in an article, concluding that while Varian is "a leader of strength and steel against the harsh winter of war", Anduin is "strong in his own right, ready and willing to pick up and mend any heartbreak yet to come".
 Mathew McCurley, also from Joystiq, said he liked Anduin's characterization in The Shattering, author Christie Golden's companion novel to World of Warcraft: Cataclysm.
 He noted that while Anduin retained his father's caution in his dealings with the Horde, he comes across as more "open-minded, forgiving, and willing to compromise on things above and beyond him", and said that he had the potential to be a strong, compassionate leader for the humans of Azeroth.